Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Many online sites glibly state that all of Shakespeare's sonnets are written in iambic pentameter and, whilst it is true that most lines in the sonnets are dominated by the iambic foot, not all lines are in pure iambic pentameter, far from it.

 Shakespeare varied the metric rhythm in certain lines to strengthen meaning and contrast between soft and hard emphasis.
-This brings added interest and challenge for the reader.
+This brings added interest and challenge to the reader.

 For example, the first quatrain starts off in conventional manner, with iambic feet, da-DUM da-DUM the beat, but soon changes: